roguesupport/FreeContributor/README.md

  - [Adblocking: advertising 'accounts for half of data used to read articles'](http://www.theguardian.com/media/2016/mar/16/ad-blocking-advertising-half-of-data-used-articles)
  - [The Verge's web sucks](http://blog.lmorchard.com/2015/07/22/the-verge-web-sucks/) and [The web is Doom](https://mobiforge.com/research-analysis/the-web-is-doom)

-## What the scripts does?

- - Backup the original configuration files.
- - Download and merge domains lists from various sources.

 ## Benefits and Features

  - Low CPU and RAM usage.